JL321/CycleGAN/README.md

-# Cycle Generative Adversarial Networks
+# Cycle Consistent Generative Adversarial Networks

 Tensorflow implementation of (https://arxiv.org/pdf/1703.10593.pdf).
 CycleGANs allow for domain-to-domain mapping between datasets, in which a cycle reconstruction loss is used for additional stability during training.